-St. Petersburg, FL Mortgage Lending: Rates, Process, and Best Practices
+St. Petersburg, Florida Mortgage Lending: Rates, Process, and Best Practices

 Boasting fantastic weather all year round, a competitive real estate market, and plenty of attractions, St. Petersburg is undoubtedly one of the best cities to live in Florida.
 Since its incorporation in 1892, St. Petersburg, FL has grown from a small community of 300 residents to a bustling metropolis of over 263 000 residents, making it the 5th most populous city in the Sunshine State.